 - An iati-activity can have singular or multiple sector

 - When multiple sector are described, then a @percentage should be declared for each.
-This should sum to 100% for each iati-activity.
+All reported sectors from the same vocabulary must add up to 100%.

 - A @vocabulary can be declared when describing a sector.
-This should be on the Vocabulary codelist.
+This must be on the Vocabulary codelist.